mojtaba-brz/NoForexNonsense-MQL-EA/README.md

 ## What is this?!

-this is a **Metatrader4/5 EA which uses No Nonsense Forex (NNF) strategy (a Complex Trend Following Strategy)** to trade pairs. this is configurable and optimizable so you can tune it by your own or  by using strategy tester.
+this is a **Metatrader4/5 EA** which uses **No Nonsense Forex (NNF) strategy** to trade pairs.
+The NNF strategy is a complex trend following strategy.
+This EA is configurable and optimizable, so you can tune it to your own preferences or by using the strategy tester.

 ---
 ## No Nonsense Forex (NNF) Strategy